 Energy use in buildings accounts for almost half of CO2 emissions.
-However, there is the opportunity for new buildings to be designed in such a way that they reduce energy use through a 'fabric first' approach and where possible generate at least some energy from renewable sources.
+However, there is the opportunity for new buildings to be designed in such a way that they reduce energy use through a 'fabric first' approach and where possible generate some energy from renewable sources.
 There is also an opportunity to encourage local recycling, energy production and more sustainable transport methods such as walking, cycling and public transport.

-For Section 3, please refer to Appendix 3.0 for industry standard definitions and examples.
+For Section 3, please refer to Appendix 2.0 for industry standard definitions and examples.

-LDG 3.1: It is desirable that all applications for new residential developments are encouraged to demonstrate in the Design and Access Statement how measures have been taken to design energy efficient dwellings and developments which should achieve at least one of the following
+LDC 3.1: Applications for all new residential developments should demonstrate in the Design and Access Statement how measures have been taken to design energy efficient dwellings and developments which should achieve at least one of the following